-Applications are usually available in late March/early April, each year with a deadline to apply in May.
+Applications are usually available in April or May, each year, with a deadline to apply in May or early June.

 Japanese Studies Scholarship

 A one-year scholarship, beginning in October, for undergraduate students interested in deepening their understanding of Japanese language, culture and affairs.